JJDabrowski/HackYeah/README.md

 $ pip install -U flask-cors

+# Running mobile app locally
+npx expo start --web

-# DEV DOCUMENATION
+### DEV DOCUMENATION ###

 # GetCurrentQueue
 * takes get parameter - the number of the queue as number; it returns null when no records or wrong get parameter - please handle on front

-# Running app locally
+# Postpone
-npx expo start --web
+* takes 2 get parameters: number of the queue as number and places the patient wants to skip as places;
+* returns either "Success.
+Queue Postponed" or "Failure.
+No queue to postpone"